History of Lakia: Arab invasions in the 7th-8th centuries

-In the 7th-8th centuries Arab conquerors continually strove to gain a foothold in Dagestan in order to maintain political hegemony in the North-Eastern Caucasus.
+In the 7th-8th centuries, Arab conquerors continually strove to gain a foothold in Dagestan in order to maintain political hegemony in the North-Eastern Caucasus.
 At the end of a long war (730-740), Arab armies (led initially by Maslamah and then by Marwan) captured mountainous Dagestan.
 During the Arab invasions and in the period following, such principalities as Tabasaran, Dargin, Lak and Avar were active in Dagestan.

 Shamkhalate rule in the 8th-17th centuries

-In the middle of the 8th century Kumukh joined the Arab Caliphate.
+In the middle of the 8th century, Kumukh joined the Arab Caliphate.
 Arabs built a mosque in Kumukh and appointed a ruler with the title "shamkhal".
-In 1239 the Mongolo-Tatars captured Kumukh.
-In the 13th centuries the shamkhals of Kumukh accepted Islam.
-In 1396 Tamerlane waged a war with the shamkhal of Gazi-Kumukh.
-During the 15th century the political influence of the shamkhals increased in the region.
-Then in 1642 the shamkhalate disintegrated into independent principalities.
+In 1239, the Mongolo-Tatars captured Kumukh.
+In the 13th century, the shamkhals of Kumukh accepted Islam.
+In 1396, Tamerlane waged a war with the shamkhal of Gazi-Kumukh.
+During the 15th century, the political influence of the shamkhals increased in the region.
+Then in 1642, the shamkhalate disintegrated into independent principalities.

 Khanate rule in the 17th-19th centuries

-In 1642 Laks formed the Gazikumukh Khanate.
+In 1642, Laks formed the Gazikumukh Khanate.
 The state was ruled by a supreme council, which was constituted by the viziers, chief qadis, warlords, and the ruler.
 The rulers of Kazi-Kumukh took an active part in an anti-Iranian movement in Shirvan and Dagestan.
-In 1725 Surkhay-khan I received the title of khan of Shirvan and Kazi-Kumukh.
-During the period 1734-1741 Kazi-Kumukh was thrice invaded by the Persians.
-In 1738 Murtazali-khan, at the head of the Dagestan army, defeated the Persians in Daria, and then in 1741 in Andalal.
+In 1725, Surkhay-khan I received the title of khan of Shirvan and Kazi-Kumukh.
+During the period 1734-1741, Kazi-Kumukh was thrice invaded by the Persians.
+In 1738, Murtazali-khan, at the head of the Dagestan army, defeated the Persians in Daria, and then in 1741 in Andalal.
 A later khanate fought with Russia, and in 1820 Russian general Madatov captured Kazi-Kumukh.